sapdragon/http.sys-research/README.md

  This is a small study of http.sys.
 I was able to do some research on it, but I don't have time to finish them.
 I hope this will help someone.

 ## Vulnerabilities
 The CVE-2023-23410 vulnerability consists of a Service name size overflow.
-You need to pass more than WORD, and call check via UlIsChannelBindChangeNeeded, then size is copied to WORD, and memori corpus is called when copying string in UNICODE with ASCII.
+You need to pass more than WORD, and call check via UlIsChannelBindChangeNeeded, then size is copied to WORD, and memory corruption called when copying string in UNICODE with ASCII.

 # About other files